 The hiring and firing of an executive director (President or CEO – pick the title) of a nonprofit organization is a strenuous task.
 Basically, it is the volunteer leader’s equivalency of a root canal.
 Why is it so hard?
-Because the people who have to undertake the chore are typically volunteers with full time jobs and lives that they also need to lead and contend with.
+Because the people who have to undertake the chore are typical volunteers with full time jobs and lives that they also need to lead and contend with.
 And hiring or firing a nonprofit executive can be (and usually is) a short-term full-time job for at least one or more volunteers.
 Lawyers from Avisen Legal’s Nonprofit Practice Team and Employment Law Practice Team hope to provide at least a little bit of guidance to those going through the process of with this series: Hiring (and Firing) the Boss of a Nonprofit Organization.

 Whose Job is it to Hire an Executive Director?